abdulbadii/smart-directories-navigation/README.md

 clean up all dir. stack

 g -r
-reverse dir. stack index order
+reverse the dir. index order and go to the last of dir. stack

 g ,,
 refresh i.e. update the prompt string of dir. stack which is cleaned up from duplicate and inexistant directories